BtheGit/redux-redux/README.md

 }
 ```

-There's another benefit to storing isChangingState externally, we can use it with other functions to see what is happening inside receiveActionAndSendActionToChangeState at any one time and make decisions based on that.
+There's another benefit to storing isChangingState externally, we can use it with other functions to see what is happening inside receiveActionAndSendActionToChangeState at any time and make decisions based on that.
 Right now we don't want to have attempts to change state happen while the state is actively changing.
 It creates unpredictability that we are working hard to avoid.
 To that same end we should also prohibit users from trying to get state while the state is actively changing as well.
 So let's use the same isChangingState to make sure we can only getState when the coast is clear:

 ```javascript
 getState: function() {